tomtomjhj/init.vim/notes.md

 `<C-y>` works.

 In that case, check `require'cmp.view.custom_entries_view'._insert`.
+Indeed the `pending` was `true`.
+Setting it back to `false` fixes the problem.
+Sometimes indentkeys are messed up too.
+So `feedkeys.call` is somehow failing during execution???

 ## :G blame scrollbind
 affected by the cursor of the other window displaying the same buffer